DirtonDirt Dispatches

 Tyler Millwood of Kingston, Ga., who committed to the DIRTcar Summer Nationals for the first time this season, knows the day-after-day grind of the tour isn’t easy.
 “It might look easy sometimes, but it’s not,” he said.

 He faced one of the toughest tasks of the grinding, 31-race tour Thursday at La Salle (Ill.)
-Speedway with the 10th-starting driver closed in on leader Jason Feger in the race’s final laps.
+Speedway when the 10th-starting driver closed in on leader Jason Feger in the race’s final laps.
 Feger held the low groove and there was just one way around.

-Said Millwood: “It took every ounce of my knowledge to say ‘Can I move out and try to get by him there?’ ”
+Said Millwood: “It took every ounce of my knowledge to say, ‘Can I move out and try to get by him there?’ ”

 The resounding answer?
 Yes.
 In close quarters racing amid traffic, Millwood ran a car’s width higher than Feger and grabbed the lead on the 34th of 40 laps.
-Feger’s last-ditch effort in the high side couldn’t stop Millwood from capturing his first-ever Hell Tour victory.
+Feger’s last-ditch effort on the high side couldn’t stop Millwood from capturing his first-ever Hell Tour victory.

 “I don't know about y'all, but this is a bad-ass race from where I was watching,” Millwood said in victory lane, his voice cracking.
 “I gotta thank everybody at the track here for putting on a good show.”